gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 I use this approach in my code.

-> **_NOTE:_** Using this approach breaks in Xcode's Apple Vision simulator!
+> **_NOTE_** Using this approach breaks in Xcode's Apple Vision simulator!
 It renders the scene for just the left eye.
 You will need to use the `#if targetEnvironment(simulator)` preprocessor directive to use only the `leftEyeWorldPosition` when running your code in the simulator.

 ### Apple Vision Simulator